charlesrouge/UpperSnakeRiver_reservoirs_WBM/README.md

 2) Sub-folder "Morris_indices" lists the results from using the SALib python library on the data from "WBM_results_extracted"
 3) Sub-folder "reservoirs" lists the data on the reservoirs that are the main focus of this paper, including historical data used to generate the figures.

+NOTE: the three variables this repository looks at and analyzes are noted as in the Water Balance Model (WBM), they are:
+discharge_in: reservoir inflow
+discharge_out: reservoir outflow (release + spill)
+resStorage: end-of-period reservoir storage (with a daily timestep)

 Licensed under the GNU Lesser General Public License.